adaoj7/adaoj7/README.md

 I love soccer, golf, Nebraska football, a good burger, and my family.

-📫 Feel free to reach out to me at adaoj.dev@gmail.com or connect with me on LinkedIn!
+📫 Feel free to reach out to me at adaoj.dev@gmail.com or connect with me on LinkedIn https://linkedin.com/in/adamj7!